Yam Kim-fai: Rooftops in Guangdong

 Rooftop theatres were for all-female troupes since the time of Lee Suet Fong (李雪芳) who formed the all-female troupe (「群芳艷影」) which she left when married in 1923.
-Lee basically set a bar for all female leads that only Fong Yim Fun had come close in a century.
-(Fong, a female lead since 16, performed with Lee at some point, was inspired and created her own vocal style from just sharing the stage.)
-Since the first top four all-female troupes, female leads became less noteworthy as the actresses in male lead roles.
+(Fong, a female lead since 16, performed with Lee at some point, who was inspired and created her own vocal style) Since the first top four all-female troupes, female leads became less noteworthy as the actresses in male lead roles.
 Male and female performers were not often in same troupe until after Japan took Guangdong.
-The reputation of an all-female troupe was inferior to that of an all-male troupe.
+The reputation of an all-female troupe was often regarded as less there counterpart all-male troupe.
 Yam observed that male leads were called sissies in the street while the jingles below reflected the sentiment about those troupes.